 The County is no different than any other company in that occasional mistakes and/or misunderstandings will inevitably occur.
 When a problem arises, employees are encouraged to come forward and discuss their views with their supervisor.
 An employee shall notify their immediate supervisor, in writing, of any grievance no later than three (3) days after the incident occurs.
-In most situations, employees should receive a timely answer from their supervisor.
+Grieving employees will receive timely, written answer from their supervisors.